-A housing development currently being planned by IMACA within the City of Bishop will include 5-permanent Supportive Housing Units.
+A housing development currently being planned by IMACA within the City of Bishop that serves all of Inyo County will include 5-permanent Supportive Housing Units.
 There are currently none in Inyo County.
 IMACA also administers a Rapid Rehousing Project on properties scattered throughout the area.
-There is currently no Low Barrier Navigation Centers in the County; however IMACA is proposing one that will be located within the City of Bishop.
+There is currently no Low Barrier Navigation Centers in the County; however IMACA is proposing one that will be located within the City of Bishop that will serve all of Inyo County.